henningonsbring/Recipes/coronation_chicken.md

 ## Procedure
 ### Chicken
 1. Place chicken in a pan
-2. Add big chunks of onion, bay leafs, pepper corns, salt
+2. Add bay leafs, pepper corns, salt
 3. Pour cold water to cover the chicken
 4. Bring gently to a bare simmer (do not boil)
 5. Simmer for around 12-15 min (breasts) or 15-18 min (thighs)